FIameCaster/prism-code-editor/readme.md

 ## Basic usage

 The library includes 4 different setups you can import.
 These will automatically import the necessary styles and scope them with a shadow root, add various extensions and import all language specific behavior.
 There's also [web components](#web-components) wrapping these setups if that's preferred.
-These setups are only recommended for getting started due to being harder to customize and extend while risking code duplication.
+These setups are only recommended for getting started due to being harder to customize and extend while risking code duplication in your bundles.

 ```javascript
 import { minimalEditor, basicEditor, fullEditor, readonlyEditor } from "prism-code-editor/setups"